 - 2. Classroom Behavior: Important aspects of classroom behavior include the following: - -Being on time, both at the beginning of class and after each break and remaining for the entire class. - -Feedback to classmates must be respectful, delivered with sensitivity, and must be constructive. - -Orderly and non-intrusive verbal exchange.
 This is especially important as conversations (verbal and non-verbal) between class members distract from a professional decorum and continuity of attention for class members, as well as the instructor. - 3.
 Cellular Phones and Computers: Unless you are on call 24 hours a day for crises emergency, cellular phones and pagers must be turned off at all times.
 Those individuals who are required to be on call must have their cellular phones on a silent function.
 These individuals must also communicate this requirement to the faculty professor at the beginning of the semester.
 Internet or computer use while in class must be limited to course related content as directed and determined by the professor.
 Checking e-mail, instant messaging, and surfing the internet is unacceptable. - 4.
-Plagiarism: Plagiarism is defined as copying any part of a book or paper without identifying the author.
-This also includes taking another person's ideas and presenting them as your own.
-Any work that you turn in over the semester must be your own.
-All material that is taken from another source must be referenced.
-Individuals who do not comply with this will at a minimum receive a zero on the assignment and could be penalized as much as failing the class or being removed from the graduate program. - 5.
+Plagiarism: Plagiarism is defined as copying any content without identifying the source.
+This also includes taking another person's or AI entity's ideas or constructs and presenting them as your own.
+Plagiarism of any kind will not be tolerated.
+Most assignments at Calvary require the student to produce original work.
+Therefore, unless specifically permitted by the instructor, the use of AI-generated content is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
+AI, however, may be utilized in cases where the instructor has explicitly permitted its use to accomplish specific tasks.
+It is only in these cases that AI-generated (or modified) content may be submitted by the student.
+If there are any questions as to the permissibility of AI use for an assignment, please ask your instructor for clarification.
+(Note: Turn-It-In.com will be used to verify assignment integrity.) - 5.
 Incompletes: An incomplete (I) in a class can be given when, because of extreme circumstances, a student requires an extension of time to complete course work.
 [This will not include life difficulties such as malfunctioning equipment or technology or conflicting life commitments] An "I" grade may be granted only after having been arranged in conjunction with the instructor teaching the course.
 This will include working out the reason for the incomplete, filling out the necessary forms/paperwork and will include the grade to be given if the student fails to satisfy the requirements prior to the end of the following semester.
 In the event that the extreme circumstance continues, an extension can be granted at the discretion of the course professor.